albertlabarentojr/postman-collection-generator/README.md

 ## Upcoming Releases
 ### v1.4.0
+- Will be adding Postman Lumen TestCase to override ```call(...)``` method Using the PostmanApiCallTrait we only get the instance of collection generator from the container.

+### v2.0.0
+- PostmanGenerator a new Generation.
 - We aim to lessen the code when documenting, how about a feature to automatically suggest the Example Name, Request Name and Sub-folders Name to your collection?

+### v2.1.0
+- A reliable Api needs to detect semantic changes automatically for you.

 ## Latest Release
 ### v1.3.0